aferust/opencvd/README.md

 # Opencvd

 ## Unofficial OpenCV binding for D programming language
 This is an initial attempt to create an opencv binding for dlang.
-C interfacing was taken from [gocv](https://github.com/hybridgroup/gocv), and the implementation has been highly influenced by it.
+The C interface was taken from [gocv](https://github.com/hybridgroup/gocv), and the implementation has been highly influenced by it.